abcgz133/ChiSquare_Binning/README.md

 (2)After ChiMerge function was finished, check the monotonicity of the bad sample rate of these bins.
 If monotonicity is not satisfied, merge the bins by the Monotone_Merge function until monotonicity is satisfied.
 (3)Check if there is the proportion of a single value in each feature exceeding 90%. if yes , then deleting this feature.

-## 4.2 For categorical features , there is a slightly difference in binning.
+## 4.2 categorical features and numerical features are processed separately.
 (1) Categorical features with large number of different values were needed to be encoded and converted into numerical features according the bad ratio, and then be processed as the ordinary numerical features binning.
 (2) Replace the feature name with the original name+  “_Encoding”, and then the feature will be directly be processed in the numerical feature binning.
 (3) Category features with fewer values do not need to be binned, but it is necessary to check whether the bad sample rate for each categorical value equals to 0